What are 'ceramic' (or 'SiO2') coatings?

 So what are the disadvantages?

-Needs very clean, dry paint to bond properly - prep is essential.
+They need very clean, dry paint to bond properly - prep is essential.

-Creates a rough feel to paint surface.
+The polysilazane itself creates a rough feel to paint surface.

 The polysilazane itself is extremely sensitive to moisture which limits the types of products available.
 Polysilazane products must be solvent based and completely dry of water.

 The products are single use - once opened the product reacts with moisture in the air and the curing process begins even inside the bottle.
+This is why these types of professionally applied products almost always come in small single use bottles.

 Type 2:

-Siloxane Based Coatings
+Siloxane Based Coatings And Other Sol-Gel Silanes

 These are the more common of the two coating types and often found in shampoos, snowfoams, polishes, sealants and spray on products.
-They’re designed for easy DIY use, and they use modified silicone resins (called aminosiloxanes) to provide impressive protection with minimal effort.
+They’re designed for easy DIY use, and they typically use modified silicone resins (called aminosiloxanes) to provide impressive protection with minimal effort.

 What happens when you apply it?

-The main ingredients are aminoalkoxy siloxanes — these are silicone molecules with reactive –OCH₃ (methoxy) groups and amino groups (–NH₂).
+The main ingredients are usually aminoalkoxy siloxanes — these are silicone molecules with reactive –OCH₃ (methoxy) groups and amino groups (–NH₂).

 When applied to the paint and exposed to air humidity, the methoxy groups react with water to form Si–OH (silanol) groups